In today’s article, get to know the best travel jobs you can apply to, as well as the requirements and how much you can expect to make.

 An au pair is someone who travels to a foreign country for a defined period to support a host family with childcare and housework in exchange for board and lodging, as well as pocket money.

 Despite this arrangement, an au pair is neither a nanny nor a housekeeper.

 The primary purpose is to facilitate cultural exchange.
 The host family teaches the au pair about their local culture and allows the au pair to practice speaking their language.

-The au pair also educates the children in his or her care and allow the children to practice the au pair’s language.
+The au pair also educates the children in his or her care and allows the children to practice the au pair’s language.

 The minimum age is normally 18, but the maximum age varies per country.
 Program requirements and salary for au pairs also vary per country, so it’s good to check the requirements and the fine print thoroughly first before you turn in your application.